alex-ta/Fontinator/Documents/README.md

 Run commands:
 1. conda create -n IDA python=3.6
 2. activate IDA
-3. conda install numpy pandas pillow matplotlib scipy scikit-learn theano h5py
+3. conda install numpy pandas pillow matplotlib scipy scikit-learn theano h5py graphviz
+4. pip install pydot-ng
-4. conda install keras -c conda-forge
+5. conda install keras -c conda-forge
-5. conda install opencv -c conda-forge if you get an error message containing tensorflow you are using the wrong backend, check out to switch the backend
+6. conda install opencv -c conda-forge if you get an error message containing tensorflow you are using the wrong backend, check out to switch the backend

 Tensorflow is currently not supported on 3.6